Sharan-Ravula/CS-499-Document-Analysis-Layout/README.md

 		- $`ratio_y` = `\frac{\text{processed\_height}}{\text{original\_height}}`$

-	- **Original Dimensions**: For PDFs, this is established by rendering the first page at a standard 300 DPI.
+	- Original Dimensions: For PDFs, this is established by rendering the first page at a standard 300 DPI.

 	- Processed Dimensions: These are the pixel dimensions of the image actually sent to the OCR engine.

-- **Coordinate Inverse Transformation**
+- Coordinate Inverse Transformation

 	- Once the ratios are known, the script converts the bounding box coordinates $(`x, y`)$ and dimensions (width, height) from the "processed" system back to the "original" system using division.